Mario Buda: Return to Italy

-Buda became a collaborator of OVRA, the Italian Fascist secret police, infiltrating their political opponents.
+Buda became an informant for the OVRA, the Italian Fascist secret police, infiltrating their political opponents.
 In a test of his abilities, he received a passport to France in March 1933.
 He stayed for four months and stopped in Geneva en route.
 Later that year, a Parisian Communist publication accused Buda of being an agent provocateur based on suspicious proposals he made at an anarchist meeting and claims he had made in Cesena of being an Italian Communist Party official.
-The Italian Communist Party labeled Buda a spy.
-This practice of turning anti-fascists for state political purposes was confirmed by 1935.
-Between 1937 and 1939, Buda helped foil a plot against Italian dictator Benito Mussolini by the Trieste anarchist Umburto Tommasini, whom he likely met in Ponza.
+The Italian Communist Party also accused Buda of being a mole.
+The practice of recruiting and turning anti-fascist paramilitaries was confirmed by 1935.
+Between 1937 and 1939, Buda helped foil a plot against Italian dictator Benito Mussolini by the Trieste anarchist Umberto Tommasini, whom he likely met in Ponza.
 He reported on a meeting with Tommasini, signing his name "Romagna".
 In exchange, the Polizia di Stato delisted Buda as a radical subversive.

 Following World War II, Buda returned to anarchist activism in Savignano.
 He died in Savignano's hospital on June 1, 1963.
 When asked later in his life about his final weeks in America, Buda maintained his innocence and said he never saw or had any involvement with bombs.
 He told his friend's son that after eluding the police's house visit, he went to Chicago before sailing to Italy.

 Personal life

 Buda was small in stature and had the nickname "Nasone" for his big nose.
-Historian Paul Avrich wrote that Buda was known to be calm, with a thoughtful manner and stubborn pride and, like the other Galleanisti in Mexico from Italian peasantry, intensely tenacious, loyal, with tough conviction.
+Historian Paul Avrich wrote that Buda was known to be calm, with a thoughtful manner and stubborn pride and, like the other Galleanisti in Mexico from Italian peasantry, intensely tenacious, loyal, with a tough conviction.